 The Specialized Associate Degree Programs are approved to offer general education courses via distance education.
-Please refer to the_____ancaster County CTC online general education courses (Section V) for more information.
+Please refer to the Lancaster County CTC Online Academic Courses (Section V) for more information.
 Syllabi for Distance Education provide detailed information on student and instructor expectations for a distance education course.
 Courses listed below are approved for Distance Education and are notated by "DE" at the end of their course code.